Why Your Brand Videos Are Being Ignored (And How to Make Brand Videos More Engaging)

 The viewer does not know why they should care yet.
 You have not given them a reason.
 You started with your context before you earned the right to share it.

-Context is earned after attention.
+Remember that context gets earned after attention.
 You have to buy the right to explain who you are.
 The price of that right is emotional pull in the opening moment.

 The brand that stops the scroll does not open with credentials.
 It opens with a contradiction, a confession, a challenge, or a moment of genuine tension.
 It opens with something that makes the viewer feel something before they know what they are watching.